xaperret/notes/Docker.md

 	- Processes and files can each have capabilities • process capabilities: defines what privileged operations a process can do • file capabilities: what capabilities a process gets when executing the file
 - Qu'est-ce que Namespaces ?
 	- Namespaces are used to provide isolation
-- Qu'est-ce que Control groups ?
+- Qu'est-ce que Control groups (Cgroups) ?
 	- Cgroups are used to control resources among groups of processes
 	- CPU time, memory, network bandwidth, I/O bandwidth
 	- provide fine-grained control over allocating, prioritizing, denying, managing, and monitoring system resources • organized hierarchically (like processes) and child cgroups inherit some of their parents’ attributes